-Although each member of the body of Christ should share with non-Christians, first by example and second by sharing their story, only about 10 percent of members appear to have received the gift of evangelism.
+Although each member of the body of Christ should share with non-Christians, by example and by sharing their story, only about 10 percent of members appear to have received the gift of evangelism.
 Pastors assist in identifying those members who have received the gift and empower them to serve God.

 Loving relationships come through sharing in thought and action, caring for one another (Matthew 25:37-40).

 Friendships are developed and maintained through commitment of time, talents and emotion.
 True, unfeigned love fills their time together, even during times of hardship.
 Joyful laughter highlights those churches alive in Jesus.

 Christian Schwarz concludes that interplay of all eight characteristics is vital if growth is to occur.
 When all eight were at least at a 65 percent level, that church grew.
 This goal, although difficult, is attainable by focusing on qualitative growth within the present membership, leaving quantitative growth to God (1 Corinthians 3:6).
 Ministers provide leadership to facilitate the growth of each member and the corporate body (Ephesians 4:11-13).
 But leadership is not limited to the ministry.

 Consider these eight characteristics:

 - Lead by empowering other members to grow.

 - Use your God-given gifts to serve God and your neighbor.